dunningkrueg/pawn-package/README.md

 - Download include files (.inc) from GitHub repositories
 - Download plugin files (.dll and .so) from the latest GitHub releases
 - Support for pawno/qawno folder structures
+- Smart handling of special plugins and components

 ## Requirements